Competition for the Top 40 is fierce, with even established artists finding themselves out in the cold on occasion.

 No Roots – Alice Merton

-First entering the lower reaches of the Top 100 a couple of months ago, Alice Merton has been waiting very patiently to score her first Top 40 with No Roots, a kind of indie-esque dance-pop number reminiscent of mid-noughties band the Noisettes.
-Sadly, No Roots hasn't taken root in the top flight so far.
-Instead, it took a month to peak at 52 and has been slowly falling ever since.
-Any chance of the growth spurt it deserves, you think?
+First entering the lower reaches of the Top 100 in April, Alice Merton waited very patiently to score her first Top 40 with No Roots, a kind of indie-esque dance-pop number reminiscent of mid-noughties band the Noisettes.
+Sadly, No Roots never quite managed to take root in the top flight, topping out at Number 52.

 You Are The Reason – Calum Scott